iter8-tools/docs/docs/user-guide/progressive-release/extending.md

 ## Approach

-Modify the release chart after forking the [Iter8 project](https://github.com/iter8-tools/iter8).
-The chart to be extended is in the `charts/release` sub-folder.
+The progressive release chart can be found in the `charts/release` sub-folder of the [Iter8 GitHub repository](https://github.com/iter8-tools/iter8).
 The file `release.yaml` is the starting point.
 For each valid environment, the chart contains a set of files defining the resources that should be created.
 These may include:

-- the application object(s)
+- application object(s)
 - [routemaps](../routemap.md) for different traffic patterns
-- configmaps used to specify request distribution (blue-green pattern only)
+- configmaps used to specify request percentages
-- a service defining a common entry for requests (if needed)
+- service defining a common entry for requests (if needed)

 Note that the file naming helps identify related template files.